Must-Have Website Design Basics

 White Space Website Works

-In addition, it ensures that the website has enough white space to make it more user-friendly.
+In addition, it ensures that the website has enough space to make it more user-friendly.
 A web designer often tries to pack in too much information rather than spacing it out for visual hierarchy.

 In other words, white space allows websites’ most essential visual elements to stand out, contributing to effective web design.
 For instance, any good web page will divide the content into paragraphs, making it easier to read.